9uant-brain/FET-Compressor-Build/README.md

 ## Why I made this
 After finishing my RAT2 project, I built and even bought a few more pedals, but I still didn’t have a compressor pedal.
-The reason was simple: compressors tend to be deprioritized because they don’t reshape the sound dramatically—they mainly tame loud peaks and add a touch of sustain… or so I thought.
+The reason was simple: compressors tend to be deprioritized because they don’t reshape the sound dramatically — they mainly tame loud peaks and add a touch of sustain… or so I thought.

 When I went deep into Jimi Hendrix’s recordings, I realized I needed a compressor.
 Even though he wasn’t known for using a compressor pedal, I thought it would help me imitate his sound more easily.